2026/2027 Undergraduate Courses

 Horror film as a genre, focusing on three types of international horror: the un-dead, body horror, and the supernatural.
 The genre's popular appeal, affective power, unique means of producing pleasure, and current global resurgence will be emphasized.
 Topics include: the aesthetics of gore and violence, technologies of fear, J-Horror, new French extremity, cult fandom and paracinema, and media convergence.

-Students must enrol in the Lecture (LEC) and one Tutorial (TUT).
-When the 2023/24 Timetable is released, please see Timetable Builder for the schedule of Tutorials.
+Students must enrol in the Lecture (LEC), the Practicum (PRA) and one Tutorial (TUT).

 Distribution Requirement: Humanities